dgrofsick/osticket-prereqs/README.md

 ![Step 18](https://github.com/dgrofsick/osticket-prereqs/assets/148154704/0e8b246d-3f59-4bea-8be6-7e8b04ee79a5)

--	For exercise purposes, use 'Password 1' for the root password.
+-	For exercise purposes, use <b>Password 1</b> for the root password.

 ![Step 19](https://github.com/dgrofsick/osticket-prereqs/assets/148154704/22c8be13-edc8-41ea-9565-a5c66e9a8e4c)